Jason2Brownlee/blog/content/posts/machines-replacing-people-computers.md

 I really like programming.
 I identify as a programmer.
 I've been writing code for 25-30 years.
 And the role is going away.

 This is normal.
 It happens all the time, and now it is happening to my thing.

+It's cool, expected.
+Move on further up the stack.

 I was talking this over with chatgpt and we were talking though the general challenging of developing software.